-It takes more than a dance teacher and an empty studio to run your business.
+It takes more than a dance teacher and a studio to run your business.

 For example, you have to keep parents and students informed through mailers and flyers.
 Your printer, the ink you use, and computer paper are all considered dance studio tax deductions.
 This category may also include small expenses like pens and paperclips, as well as larger expenses like signage and furniture.